Charles E W Bean, Diaries, AWM38 3DRL 606/38A/1 - 1915 - Part 3

 yards away from it.
 Occasionally

-x Turkish heads would pop up
+a Turkish heads would pop up

-& [[bang?]] at down at her decks
+& bang at down at her decks

 but it was a risky proceeding.

-After he reached a point had passed gone slightly
+After He had passed gone reached a point slightly

 past where he had himself had bn